br33dlove/UiWrapper/README.md

 }
 ```

-This interface should be able to describe exactly what the screen does, whilst not being bogged down in implementation detail.
+This interface should be able to abstractly describe all of what our DataList screen does, whilst not being bogged down in implementation detail.

-<b>UiFragment</b>
+### Extending the UiFragment class

-Fragments extending the UiFragment class then implement the Ui derivatives and implement the UI around those states and events.
+Fragments extending the UiFragment class then implement the screens Ui derivative and implement the UI around those states and events.
 UiFragment takes two type paramters - a Ui.Listener derivative type, as well as a UiWrapperRepository type which will be discussed later.
 The UiFragment handles initialising the binding and unbinding of the fragment to the UiWrapper and provides a Ui.Listener reference (here DataListUi.Listener) to the subclass via the listener() method.

+We can now build our DataListFragment against out DataListUi interface and it's listener:

 ```java
 public class DataListFragment extends UiFragment<UiWrapperRepository, DataListUi.Listener> implements DataListUi {